 Alberta Health Services, in partnership with Alberta Health and community partners, have been working together to support initiatives to address ongoing syphilis transmission.

 In addition, we encourage Albertans to assess and manage their personal risk and to take additional precautions that will serve their needs to support their health.
 This includes practicing safer sex.

 For more information, visit ahs.ca/syphilis.

-Word count: 330